tabalt/pmon/README.md

 pmon
 ---

-pmon is a process monitor
+pmon is a daemon process monitor